-Type 2: Teaching release time (listed above in section 5.A.2 of this Article)
+Type 2: Teaching reassigned time (listed above in section 5.A.2 of this Article)

-- B. The University shall devote a total of \$400,000 funding for the 2015-2017 biennium for Type I faculty development. - C. Money not allocated in the first academic year of the biennium in which it is budgeted shall rollover to be allocated for award in the second academic year.
-Money, awarded in the second academic year to faculty, but not spent, shall rollover to the next biennium. - D. Teaching release time will be granted according to Article 7, Section 4, A2b).
-Releases not allocated in the first academic year of the biennium in which they are budgeted shall rollover to be allocated for award in the second academic year.
-Releases, awarded in the second academic year to faculty, but not used, shall rollover to the next biennium.
-A maximum of five rollover releases are authorized for any given year.
+- B. The University shall devote a total of \$270,000 for funding for the 2018-2019 academic year and \$270,000 for funding for the 2019-2020 academic year for Type 1 faculty development. - C. Money not allocated in the first academic year of the contract period in which it is budgeted shall rollover to be allocated for award in the second academic year.
+Money, awarded in the second academic year to faculty, but not spent, shall rollover to the following year. - D. Teaching reassigned time will be granted according to Article 7, Section 4, A2b and A2d).
+Reassignments not allocated in the first academic year of the contract period in which they are budgeted shall rollover to be allocated for award in the second academic year.
+Reassignments awarded in the second academic year to faculty, but not used, shall rollover to the following year.
+A maximum of five rollover reassignments are authorized for any given year.